linkchecker/linkchecker/doc/src/man/linkchecker.rst

     If one address fails, the whole list will fail.
 For each mail address we check the following things:

-    1. Check the adress syntax, both of the part before and after the
+    1. Check the address syntax, both the parts before and after the
        @ sign.
     2. Look up the MX DNS records.
 If we found no MX record, print an error.